mgoddard/crdb-cdc-elastic/README.md

 For developers using CockroachDB, the full text search options really don't yet exist within the database itself.
-Though CockroachDB does support Levenshtein and Soundex, and these can be combined in novel ways to support fuzzy matching in shorter data elements, the effort to build out full text search is just beginning.
+Though CockroachDB does support Levenshtein and Soundex, and these can be combined in novel ways to support fuzzy matching of shorter data elements, the effort to build out full text search is just beginning.

 Having said that, CockroachDB does support _changefeeds_, or _Change Data Capture_ (CDC).